Terry Pratchett Hackathon

 Research Theme: Manuscript, Book and Print Culture

-Event Type: Alumni, Arts and Culture, Children’s activities, Library, Public, Special events
+Event Category: Alumni, Arts and Culture, Children’s activities, Library, Public, Special events

 Type of Event: One-time event